 Visitor’s Guide to 58 Tras Street Singapore

-Hamamoto is located at 58 Tras Street, just a short walk from Tanjong Pagar MRT.
-The location is convenient yet tucked away enough to feel exclusive and private.
-Reservations are absolutely essential as there are only 12 seats, making it one of the most intimate dining experiences in Singapore.
-They are closed on Sundays and Mondays, so plan accordingly.
+Finding Hamamoto feels like discovering a secret.
+Located at 58 Tras Street, it’s just a short walk from Tanjong Pagar MRT.
+Close enough to reach easily, tucked away enough to feel like your own private discovery.
+You absolutely must make reservations — only 12 seats means this is one of Singapore’s most intimate dining experiences.
+They are closed on Sundays and Mondays, so plan your heart’s desires accordingly.

 Our Takeaway: Should You Visit Hamamoto?